avinetworks/docs/ansible/controller.rst

 Requirements
 """"""""""""
+You will need to have available memory and storage for both the image, and the service on your CSP 2100.

 Using QCOW image
 """"""""""""""""

 **Steps:**

-#.
-Install the Avi Controller role on the host you are executing from.
+1. Install the Avi Controller role on the host you are executing from.

   .. code-block:: bash

     sudo ansible-galaxy -f avinetworks.avicontroller

-#.
-Identify how we want to define our hosts.
+2. Identify how we want to define our hosts.
 Ansible can accept hosts three ways: command-line, by inventory file, or by dynamic inventory file.
 We will use an inventory in this case.
 Ansible by default uses /etc/ansible/hosts as it's default inventory.
 Lets add this segment to the bottom of the page.

   .. code-block:: text